s-chh/Glocal/README.md

 Official PyTorch Implementation of Glocal Alignment for Unsupervised Domain Adaptation.

 ## Run
-Run the code using the shell scripts in the scripts folder.
+Run the code using svhn2mnist.sh for SVHN &#10230; MNIST

 ## Citation
 If you find the code helpful for your research, please cite our paper: